lotrando/fugis-gentoo-installer/README.md

 ---
 ### Fast Universal Gentoo Installation Script

- is a tweaked bash script that quickly install a basic and clean Gentoo Linux onto your hard drive. <strong>installer.sh</strong> is pure Gentoo Linux.
+ is a tweaked bash script that quickly install a basic and clean Gentoo Linux onto your hard drive. **installer.sh** is pure Gentoo Linux.
 And the other scripts is modified and install additional packages.
-Script <strong>webserver.sh</strong> instal classic web server latest php apache mysql server and phpmyadmin.
-Script <strong>hyprland.sh</strong> install packages where after do tty login automaticaly run Hyprland desktop.
+Script **webserver.sh** instal classic web server latest php apache mysql server and phpmyadmin.
+Script **hyprland.sh** install packages where after do tty login automaticaly run Hyprland desktop.

+ ---

 ### Positives of the Script